HD – Hip dysplasia

 Beuchat, Carol.
 2019.
 Blogpost on HD research in dogs, and updates.
 Institute of Canine Biology.

-Breeds at risk – Andre raser
+Other Breeds at Risk – Andre raser med risiko

 These breeds are recommended to x-ray hips before breeding: